 - What are the requirements to participate?

-- Can I chat with hosts before buying a plan?
+- Can I chat with hosts before purchasing a plan?

 - I’m a person with disabilities, can I volunteer?